 Foggy Windows: Fix the Glass or Replace the Window?

-If your IGU seal failed, you have two real options — and the difference is roughly $250 vs. $1,200 per window.
+If your IGU seal failed, you have two real options — a glass-only swap or a full new window — and the cost difference between them is significant.
 Here's how to decide honestly based on frame condition, hardware, and overall window age.

 Failed insulated-glass-unit (IGU) seals are one of the most common window problems we diagnose in NJ — typically appearing as cloudy/hazy glass that doesn't wipe clean.
 Most homeowners assume the only fix is full window replacement.
 That's usually wrong.
 If the frame and hardware are still in good shape, you can replace ONLY the glass unit for roughly 1/4 the cost.